deity-io/falcon-platform-docs/docs/platform/payments/falcon-payments/provider.md

 enterprise_only: true
 ---

-Each payment provider should have it's own package.
+Each payment provider should have its own package.
 We created some simple `interfaces` to make integration easy!

 ## Payment Provider Interface

-Every provider that runs through Falcon Paymemnts requires the following methods
+Every provider that runs through Falcon Payments requires the following methods:

 ```ts
 export interface ProviderInterface {